Voice over IP: DSL and ATM

 DSL modems typically provide Ethernet connections to local equipment, but inside they may actually be Asynchronous Transfer Mode (ATM) modems.
 They use ATM Adaptation Layer 5 (AAL5) to segment each Ethernet packet into a series of 53-byte ATM cells for transmission, reassembling them back into Ethernet frames at the receiving end.

-Using a separate virtual circuit identifier (VCI) for audio over IP has the potential to reduce latency on shared connections.
+Using a separate virtual circuit identifier (VCI) for voice over IP has the potential to reduce latency on shared connections.
 ATM's potential for latency reduction is greatest on slow links because worst-case latency decreases with increasing link speed.
 A full-size (1500 byte) Ethernet frame takes 94 ms to transmit at 128 kbit/s but only 8 ms at 1.5 Mbit/s.
 If this is the bottleneck link, this latency is probably small enough to ensure good VoIP performance without MTU reductions or multiple ATM VCs.
 The latest generations of DSL, VDSL and VDSL2, carry Ethernet without intermediate ATM/AAL5 layers, and they generally support IEEE 802.1p priority tagging so that VoIP can be queued ahead of less time-critical traffic.

 ATM has substantial header overhead: 5/53 = 9.4%, roughly twice the total header overhead of a 1500 byte Ethernet frame.
 This "ATM tax" is incurred by every DSL user whether or not they take advantage of multiple virtual circuits – and few can.